 \section{Results}

-Our user study's quantitative and qualitative findings focus on calibration precision, click‑based data collection rates, and the visual output of generated heatmaps.
+The findings of our user study focus on calibration precision, click-based data collection rates, and the visual output of generated heat maps.
 We compare the performance of dwell control versus gaming controller interactions and illustrate how these methods influence the density and accuracy of gaze visualizations.